Leslie Thiess

 Sir Leslie Charles Thiess CBE (8 April 1909 – 25 November 1992) was a construction and mining industry entrepreneur, based in Queensland, Australia.
 He was one of the founders of Thiess Bros, which later became Thiess Pty Ltd.

 With a humble background, and one of eleven children, Thiess founded a contracting firm in 1933, in partnership with Henry Horn.
-Under his leadership, the company became a major contractor in Queensland and, when Horn retired in 1939, the firm became Theiss Bros.
-It prospered from a succession of military engineering contracts during World War II, and Theiss and his four brothers formed Theiss Holdings in 1950.
+Under his leadership, the company became a major contractor in Queensland and, when Horn retired in 1939, the firm became Thiess Bros.
+It prospered from a succession of military engineering contracts during World War II, and Thiess and his four brothers formed Thiess Holdings in 1950.
 The firm was floated on the Sydney and Brisbane stock exchanges in 1958.